jacob-majesty/leetcode/README.md

 of your solution

 ## Solution: Brute-force -> Analyze -> Improve
- * Designed solutions are expected to be a detailed solution on a whiteboard or paper
+ * Designed solutions are expected to be a detailed solution on a whiteboard or paper: Think out loud and use patterns
+ * Skills: Learn to COMMUINCATE a complex idea to the team with concrete examples, Passion for learning new stack, grasp DSA and System Design

+      1. Focus on to-level algorithm by using abstraction, use libraries and TODO comments for functions not yet implemented
+      2. Write unit tests: Assume valid inputs and test corner/edge cases [nonnegative integers, empty array, one element, possible overflow ...]
+      3. Techniques: Sorting, Recursion, Divide-and-Conquer, Dynamic Programming, Greedy algorithms, Invariants